USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Model Architecture and Algorithms
 =================================
 As described in Chapter 1, OMEGA's four main modules represent distinct and important components for modeling how policy influences the environmental and other effects of the light duty sector.
 This chapter begins with a description of the simulation process, including the overall flow of an OMEGA run, and fundamental data structures and model inputs.
-That's followed by descriptions of the algorithms and internal logic of the Policy, Producer, and Consumer modules, and then by a section on the approach for iteration and convergence between these three modules.
-Finally, the accounting method is described for the physical and monetary effects in the Effects Module.
+That's followed by descriptions of the algorithms and internal logic of the `Policy Module`_, `Producer Module`_, and `Consumer Module`_, and then by a section on the approach for iteration and convergence between these three modules.
+Finally, the accounting method is described for the physical and monetary effects in the `Effects Module`_.

 Throughout this chapter, references to a demo analysis are included to provide additional specificity to the explanations in the main text.
 These examples, highlighted in shaded boxes, are also included with the model code.
-Please refer to the Developer Guide for more information on how to view and rerun the demo analysis.
+Please refer to the `Developer Guide`_ for more information on how to view and rerun the demo analysis.

 Overall Simulation Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^